ogrnv/random-intelligence-tests/README.md

 To evaluate ability of test-takers to pass the random tests open random_intelligence_test.html in your browser and copy the text up to the "THE END OF THE TEST TASK" sentence.

-It is possible to change complexity of the tasks by editing script in the random_intelligence_test.html or by reloading the page in the browser.
+It is possible to change complexity of the tasks by editing script in the FIRST.html or random_intelligence_test.html or by reloading the pages in the browser.
 If you want, you can use a more random generator.